 - PTE Academic 76 (minimum 65)

-- TOEFL iBT 100 (minimum 20 in Speaking and 19 in all other elements)
+- TOEFL iBT 100 (minimum 19 in Writing and Listening, 20 in Reading and 22 in Speaking)

 The minimum English language requirements for qualifying year entry for BEng Aerospace Engineering are:

 - IELTS 6.0 with at least 5.5 in each element.